Danblue08/Drosera-predictable-rng-trap/README.md

 ## 🎯 Quick Explanation: Predictable RNG Trap

-### 🇺🇸 Goal

 Trap bots attracted to contracts that include random mint/lottery features, without realizing the "randomness" can be predicted and manipulated.

-### 🧠 Trap Logic

-The RNG (Random Number Generator) is often based on `block.timestamp`, `block.number`, or `block.prevrandao`.
-Bots assume the results are truly random — but you, the deployer, can calculate or force outcomes in advance.

-Example: The contract mints an NFT based on a random number, but only one NFT has value — all others are junk.

 ---